priyankawagh123/Classic-Model-Cars-sale-Analysis/README.md

 # Power-Bi-Dashboard
 This Power BI project provides a comprehensive analysis of a fictional company that sells collectible classic model cars.
 The dataset consists of eight interrelated tables covering customers, employees, offices, orders, payments, products, and product lines.

-# Data Sources

-This project uses 8 core tables:

-1. **Customers** – Information about customers and their sales representatives
-2. **Employees** – Employee details including job titles and reporting hierarchy
-3. **Offices** – Office locations for the company
-4. **Orders** – Sales order details by date and status
-5. **Order Details** – Line-level sales records for each order
-6. **Payments** – Payments made by customers over time
-7. **Product Lines** – Description of product categories
-8. **Products** – Detailed product catalog with pricing and stock levels

 # Key Insights
 - Top Performing Products: